jparr721/Acrobat/README.md

-# Stor
+# Stor v0.0.1
-🦑 StÖr - A lean, fast ORM for receipt parser to store and analyze data trends
+🦑 StÖr - A quick, lean ORM to store and analyze data trends from receipts